 VENDORS FOR YOUR ARTIST POINT ELOPEMENT

 Need to hire some vendors still?
 Check out some of my favorites below!

 - Officiant Jimmie

 - Me!
-I'm a registered minister in WA state and would be more than happy to sign your marriage license
+I'm a registered officiant in WA state and would be more than happy to sign your marriage license

 - Noctua Floral - Bellingham Florist